How do I crop an image?

 - Open the image in IrfanView

-- Click the mouse and drag a box around the section you wish to crop.
+- Click the mouse and drag a box around the section you want to crop.

 - Click Edit and then Crop selection

-- Open Google Picasa and browse to the image location and double-click the image you wish to crop.
+- Open Google Picasa and browse to the image location and double-click the image you want to crop.

 - Once the image has been opened click the Crop button.